nWODT-Cobalt/markown-utilities/README.md

 - `Checklist`: roughly prioritized reminder of HTML tags and Marked operators to cover
 - `Short Specimen`: sample document of common Markdown tags; used to make the previews for this readme
-- `Long Specimen`: sample document of almost all MultiMarkdown tags, for more exhaustive work
+- `Long Specimen`: sample document of almost all MultiMarkdown tags, for more exhaustive work.
+The first half prints tags for completeness check, the second one prints long form text for typographic rythm check.

+Previews are processed (e.g. cropped) in a [private Figma document](https://www.figma.com/file/lLZWGpxAc71dB5p8mI8Lkn/Markdown-Utilities).